unixwzrd/extract-chat/README.md

 ### Markdown Citations

-- Inline markers in the model response like `【1†28:249-258】` become superscript links with anchors at the citation site
+- Inline markers in the model response like `` become superscript links with anchors at the citation site
 - Example: `<sup id="cite-1_28_249_258"><a href="#ref-1_28_249_258">1</a></sup>`
-- The References section renders entries per turn/reference with anchors like `<a id="ref-1_28_249_258"></a>`
+- The References section renders entries per turn/reference with anchors like `<a id="ref-1_28_249_258"></a>` and alphabetical backlinks (`[a^]`, `[b^]`, ...)
-- Each reference includes a back-link `[↩︎](#cite-1_28_249_258)`
+- Assistant-provided `**Sources:**` blocks are stripped before rendering so hallucinated lists are not echoed in the final document

 ### HTML Citations

-- HTML output mirrors the Markdown citation structure
+- HTML output mirrors the Markdown citation structure and alphabetical backlinks
 - Superscript anchors link forward to the references section
-- Each reference includes a backlink to the originating citation
+- Each reference includes a backlink to the originating citation, and assistant `Sources` blocks are removed from the rendered HTML

 ### Jekyll Citations

-- Cross-page citation linking using Jekyll's `relative_url` helper
+- Cross-page citation linking using Jekyll's `relative_url` helper with shared alphabetical backlinks
 - Stable cross-page links regardless of site base paths
-- Separate references page with comprehensive citation management
+- Separate references page with comprehensive citation management and an audit file written alongside the exported bundle

 ## Reference Processing